GlobalSport/state-decorator/README.md

 - **ConflictPolicy.REJECT**: Conflicting action calls are unwanted, they will be rejected with an error.
 - **ConflictPolicy.KEEP_ALL**: All conflicting action calls will be chained and executed one after the other.
 - **ConflictPolicy.KEEP_LAST** (default): Only the more recent conflicting action call will be executed after the previously ongoing call is resolved.
 - **ConflictPolicy.PARALLEL**: Actions are executed in parallel.
-A _getPromiseId_ function must be provided to assign an identifier to each call.
-The _loadingParallelMap_ of the render prop function contains for each parallel action the promise identifiers that are ongoing.
+  - A _getPromiseId_ function must be provided to assign an identifier to each call from call arguments.
+  - The _loadingParallelMap_ of the render prop function contains for each parallel action the promise identifiers that are ongoing.

-Run the "Conflicting actions" example to see for yourself.
+Run the "Conflicting actions" example.

 _Note_: In conjunction to this parameter, you can use [lodash debounce](https://lodash.com/docs/4.17.10#debounce) to call actions every _n_ ms at most